 The semiconductor supply chain is complicated because it involves numerous steps and multiple parties, including chip designers, foundries, component manufacturers, distributors, and end users.
 Each step of the supply chain is highly interconnected, and each party in the chain has different needs and objectives.
 Additionally, the semiconductor industry is highly dynamic and complex, with many different types of aforementioned components and technologies.
-The changes in competitiveness in the semiconductor manufacturing industry across different countries over the past two decades reflect these characteristics of the semiconductor industry.
-At the beginning of the 2000s, the manufacturing of semiconductors was shifted to areas where the process was simple and repeatable, and production costs were low, making East Asia more competitive than the United States, Japan, and Europe in terms of production.
-South Korea and Taiwan specialized in memory and system semiconductors respectively, while China focused on OSAT (Outsource Semiconductor Assembly and Test) in the semiconductor production process.
+The changes in competitiveness in the semiconductor manufacturing industry across different countries and regions over the past two decades reflect these characteristics of the semiconductor industry.
+At the beginning of the 2000s, semiconductor manufacturing shifted to areas where the process was simple and repeatable and production costs were low.
+East Asia became more competitive than the United States, Japan, and Europe in terms of production.
+South Korea and Taiwan, China specialized in memory and system semiconductors respectively, while China focused on Outsource Semiconductor Assembly and Test (OSAT) in the semiconductor production process.